Anisotropic mesh quality measures and adaptation for polygonal meshes: Conclusions

 \section{Conclusions}

 In the previous sections we have studied anisotropic mesh quality measures and adaptation for polygonal meshes.
 Three sets of alignment (for shape) and equidistribution (for size) quality measures have been developed.
-They can be viewed as numerical discretizations or approximations of continuous-level measures (\ref{eq:contGlobalMeasurements}).
+They can be viewed as numerical discretizations or approximations of continuous measures (\ref{eq:contGlobalMeasurements}).
 Their major features are summarized in subsection~\ref{sec:summary}.
-Numerical examples show that they all can give good indicators for the quality of polygonal meshes.
+Numerical examples show that they all can give good \revZ{indications} for the quality of polygonal meshes.

 Among the three sets of measures, $Q_{ali,2}$ (\ref{ali-2}) and $Q_{eq,2}$ (\ref{eq-2}) provide the toughest measurement.
 One of the special cases for defining $Q_{ali,2}$ and $Q_{eq,2}$ is to use piecewise linear generalized barycentric mappings which can be based on triangulation of each polygonal cell into triangles.
 The collection of those triangles forms a triangular mesh, through which many adaptive mesh algorithms designed for triangular meshes can be adopted for polygonal mesh adaptation.
 Though special care needs to be taken since a good polygonal cell can have bad triangles and algorithms should focus on improving the quality of polygonal cells instead of triangles.